Key Takeaways

 Because of these limitations, minimum liability insurance is most often chosen by drivers with older, fully paid-off vehicles or those who need the lowest possible monthly premium and are comfortable taking on more financial risk.

-Average Car Insurance Rates in Arizona Cities
+Average Car Insurance Cost Across Arizona Cities

 Car insurance rates by city vary based on traffic volume, population density, accident frequency, and local claims history.
 Drivers in larger metro areas generally pay more, while smaller or less congested cities tend to see lower average premiums.